YknotTYD/Chip8TYD/README.md

 A Chip-8 emulator written in C.

-The emulator in itself is made not to rely on the graphics library used (CSFML here).
+The emulator in itself is made not to rely on the graphics library used (SDL2 here).
 [WIP]